blue-marble/gridpath/README.md

 make html
 ```

-This will build the documentation in HTML format in the the `./doc/build/html`
+This will build the documentation in HTML format in the `./doc/build/html`
 folder.
 You can view the documentation by double clicking any of the .html
 files (we recommend starting at `index.html`).

 Note that you will first need to install
 [Sphinx](http://www.sphinx-doc.org/en/master/) on your computer (see the
 Installation section above).
 In the future, the latest documentation build will
 be hosted online so you don't have to build it from source yourself.